Churak/PythonLinkedListImplementation/README.md

   * Size - Determines the size of the linked list structure
   * Get - Returns the value at a given index

-**Classes**
+**Theory**

+Singly Linked List
+    Singly linked lists are a data structure made up of objects called _nodes_.
+    They contain several pieces of information.
+      * Data - The object being store
+      * Next Pointer - A pointer which points to the next node in the list.

+Root node
-Root node - Serves as a starting point for a linked list
+  * Serves as the starting point for a linked list
-    Requirement for initialization

-Operations Required:
-    Add - Add node to the end of the list
-        Requires the data of the new node.
-    Remove - Removes a specified node
-        Removes the object at a given index
-        Requires Index number
-    Size - Determines the size of the linked list
-        No user specfied arguments
-    Get - Returns the value at a given index
+  * Created on linked list initilization
+  * Used as a reference for all operations

 Classes Needed:
 class Node
     Data:Object -> Instance Variable
     Next:Node -> Instance Varaible

     Construcuter(Object=None)
         Data <- Object
         Next = None

 class LinkedList
     RootNode:Node -> IV

     Constructer()
         rootNode = Node()

     add(Object)
-        create a new node n = newnode(Object) lastNode = Start with root node -> iterate through linkedlist till node.next = null lastNode.next = n
+        create a new node n = newnode(Object)
+        lastNode = Start with root node -> iterate through linkedlist till node.next = null
+        lastNode.next = n

     size()
         start at root node
         n=0
         loop
             check if next is null -> return n
             Got to nextnode
             n+1
         endloop

 list = LinkedList()

 size = list.size()
 list.add('jared')
 list.remove(0)